 How does your personality compare with the seller's?
 How does the seller typically communicate: - With staff?
 (Meetings?
 Email?
 Frequency?) - With patients?
 (Email?
 Social media?
 Letters?
 Frequency?)
-Does the seller maintain personnel files for each employee? ☐ Yes ☐ No - What do these files contain?
+Does the seller maintain personnel files for each employee?
 What is current compensation (pay + benefits) for each employee? - What changes would you make?
-Is there a staff handbook documenting policies and procedures?
-Yes No If so, when was it last updated?
+Is there a staff handbook documenting policies and procedures? ☐ Yes ☐ No - If so, when was it last updated?
 If you would like additional Does everyone on the team have (or have access to) a copy? ☐ Yes ☐ No If you have access to observe the practice in action, describe the rapport between: Patients and staff copies of this assessment, contact us at 1-888-937-2321 or - Patients and doctor practicesuccess@ wellsfargo.com. - Staff and doctor